Ahmetozdgn/Ahmetozdgn/README.md

 ### 🧠 About Me

-I am a **Mechatronics Engineer** currently pursuing an **MSc in Physics** at Zonguldak Bülent Ecevit University[cite: 1].
-I specialize in bridging the gap between hardware and software, with a strong focus on AI, industrial automation, and computational physics[cite: 1].
+I am a **Mechatronics Engineer** currently pursuing an **MSc in Physics** at Zonguldak Bülent Ecevit University.
+I specialize in bridging the gap between hardware and software, with a strong focus on AI, industrial automation, and computational physics.

-*   🏆 **Top 4.7% AI Talent:** Selected as one of 1,500 trainees among 31,700 applicants for the AI Trainee program by the Ministry of Industry and Tech, T3 Foundation, and Google[cite: 1].
+*   🏆 **Top 4.7% AI Talent:** Selected as one of 1,500 trainees among 31,700 applicants for the AI Trainee program by the Ministry of Industry and Tech, T3 Foundation, and Google.
-*   🔬 **Research:** Working on Surface Plasmon Resonance (SPR) of Silver Nanoparticles using Mie Theory and Python simulations[cite: 1].
+*   🔬 **Research:** Working on Surface Plasmon Resonance (SPR) of Silver Nanoparticles using Mie Theory and Python simulations.
-*   🤖 **AI & Software:** Developing end-to-end web applications and deep learning models[cite: 1].
+*   🤖 **AI & Software:** Developing end-to-end web applications and deep learning models.
-*   ⚙️ **Industrial Experience:** Experienced in R&D, quality control, and maintenance engineering[cite: 1].
+*   ⚙️ **Industrial Experience:** Experienced in R&D, quality control, and maintenance engineering.

 ---

 ### 💼 Professional Experience Highlights

-*   **AI Trainee @ T3 Foundation / Google:** Applied deep learning, web application development, and Google-certified Project Management (Agile/Scrum)[cite: 1].
+*   **AI Trainee @ T3 Foundation / Google:** Applied deep learning, web application development, and Google-certified Project Management (Agile/Scrum).
-*   **Junior Full-Stack Developer @ Neos Software:** Developed web applications using Django, ReactJS, and PostgreSQL with AWS S3 and Iyzico integrations[cite: 1].
+*   **Junior Full-Stack Developer @ Neos Software:** Developed web applications using Django, ReactJS, and PostgreSQL with AWS S3 and Iyzico integrations.
-*   **Quality & R&D Engineer:** Hands-on experience at Obal Alüminyum and Mateks Makina in industrial production and prototyping[cite: 1].
+*   **Quality & R&D Engineer:** Hands-on experience at Obal Alüminyum and Mateks Makina in industrial production and prototyping.

 ---